World-Changing Science at NERSC

 The Birth of Precision Cosmology - George Smoot, Nobel Prize in Physics 2006

-George F. Smoot, leader of a research team that was able to image the infant universe and reveal a pattern of minuscule temperature variations that evolved into the universe we see today, was awarded the Nobel Prize for physics in 2006, along with John Mather, and “for their discovery of the blackbody form and anisotropy of the cosmic microwave background radiation (CMB).”
+George F. Smoot, leader of a research team that was able to image the infant Universe and reveal a pattern of minuscule temperature variations that evolved into the Universe we see today, was awarded the Nobel Prize for physics in 2006, along with John Mather, and “for their discovery of the blackbody form and anisotropy of the cosmic microwave background radiation (CMB).”

 The COBE analysis did not require supercomputers, but as their data volumes grew, the researchers turned to NERSC to meet their analysis and simulation needs.
 By 2006 Berkeley Lab and NERSC had become a world focus of CMB research.
 To simulate and process an entire year’s worth of data from Planck, the third-generation CMB space mission, the team, now led by Berkeley Lab’s Julian Borrill, used 6,000 processors on NERSC’s Seaborg supercomputer for nearly two hours – the first time virtually all of the processors were used on a single code – mapping 75 billion observations to 150 million pixels.
-For comparison, the COBE sky map had used only 6,144 pixels.
+For comparison, the COBE sky map used only 6,144 pixels.

 In 2015 the collaboration generated 1 million synthetic maps using NERSC’s 150,000-processor Hopper supercomputer to support the second release of Planck results.
 These maps were necessary to support the first released results from Planck.
-Planck produced detailed maps of the CMB that provided detailed descriptions of the universe at the largest and smallest scales.
+Planck produced detailed maps of the CMB that provided detailed descriptions of the Universe at the largest and smallest scales.
 In 2018 the Planck team was awarded the Gruber cosmology prize, awarded for groundbreaking work that provides new models that inspire and enable fundamental shifts in knowledge and culture.

-Follow-on CMB experiments are now in the planning stages and the CMB team, led by Borrill, made news in 2018 year by scaling their modern data simulation and reduction framework, TOAST – developed for the Planck mission and extended to the next generation of even larger missions – to use to all 658,784 Intel Xeon Phi processor cores on NERSC’s Cori.
+Follow-on CMB experiments are now in the planning stages, and the CMB team, led by Borrill, made news in 2018 year by scaling their modern data simulation and reduction framework, TOAST – developed for the Planck mission and extended to the next generation of even larger missions – to use to all 658,784 Intel Xeon Phi processor cores on NERSC’s Cori.
 The scaling was made possible by using the NERSC-developed Shifter container technology and a collaboration with NERSC’s Exascale Science Applications Program that helps scientists move their codes onto modern, energy-efficient HPC architectures.
 In 2020 Berkeley Lab was selected to lead the Next-Generation Cosmic Microwave Background Experiment, CMB-4.

 Additional Breakthroughs